-Post-Hospital Care and How Best to Avoid Readmission
+Post-Hospital Care for Elderly Veterans: How to Avoid Readmission and Support a Full Recovery

 With advancing age, seniors’ chance of hospitalization rises due to common chronic conditions and household accidents.
-Post-hospital care for elderly patients is a vital part of their recovery process.
+Post-hospital care for elderly patients — especially veterans — is a vital part of their recovery process, and the right plan can mean the difference between a full recovery and a costly return to the hospital.

 While hospital staff will stabilize a patient before discharge, their recovery is not over, and the first days and weeks at home have a major impact on their full rehabilitation.
-A post-hospitalization care plan and related resources should be vetted before a crisis situation arises to ensure your loved one’s needs are met and hospital readmission is avoided.
+A post-discharge care plan for seniors, and related resources should be vetted before a crisis situation arises to ensure your loved one’s needs are met and hospital readmission is avoided.

 By definition, hospital readmission occurs within 30 days of a patient’s original discharge.
 (Read more here.)
 Readmission is undesirable for patients and their families, who want to see steady improvement and a return to health.
 It is also undesirable for hospitals, which may already have their staff and occupancy overextended and which often cannot bill Medicare and Medicaid in these cases.
 Everyone involved in a readmission would rather not see it happen.